-The NVX200 Navigator also shows the status of the PND battery.
+The status of the PND battery is also shown by Touch & Go Navigator.
 You can estimate the available power reserve from the length of the bar inside.
 Some examples:

 - The thunderbolt in the battery shows the battery is being charged. - Battery is not charging, but it is at full capacity. - Battery in not full, but there is sufficient reserve capacity. - When the inside of the battery turns red, the battery needs recharging.